 Undergraduate Minor in Healthcare Ethics

-• Course HCE 410 (clinical ethics)
+• HCE 410 Who Decides when I am Ill? (clinical ethics) (3 crs)

-• Electives: various courses on ethical issues in healthcare in various departments and schools or Independent Study
+• Electives: various courses on ethical issues in healthcare in various departments and schools or Independent Study (6 credits total)

-The advantage of the Minor
+The Advantages of the Minor

 1. to give students a theoretical and practical understanding of the ethical challenges of present-day health and healthcare;